Your manager wants a status every 2 hours.

 There's a reorg happening.
 Your scope is about to be cut.
 Your skip won't tell you by how much

 Your last review said 'exceeds expectations.'
-This week your manager said 'we need you moving faster or this isn't going to work.'
+This week your manager said 'we need you moving faster or this isn't going to work.

 You're so burned out you are Googling "medical leave."
+You are not sure whether to stay or take leave.

 A peer went over your head and complained to your skip.
 Now your skip is polite but distant, and you can't directly ask whether you're still okay.